Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Information Other than the Standalone Financial Statements and Auditor’s Report Thereon

-The Company’s Board of Directors is responsible for the other information.
-The other information comprises the information included in the Annual report 2023-24 of the Company but does not include the standalone and consolidated financial statements and our auditor’s report thereon.
-The Annual Report is expected to be made available to us after the date of this auditor’s report.
+The Company’s Management and Board of Directors are responsible for the other information.
+The other information comprises the information included in the Company’s annual report but does not include the standalone and consolidated financial statements and our auditor’s report thereon.

-In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information and, in doing so, consider whether such other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether such other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

 Responsibilities of Management and Those Charged with Governance for the Standalone Financial Statements